FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 You can enable this by going to the "Registration" tab of your application in FusionAuth.
 Enable self service registration, but leave the other fields with the default values.

-TBD self registration image of application
+{% include _image.liquid src="/assets/img/blogs/nodebb-single-sign-on/enabling-self-registration.png" alt="The application screen with self registration enabled." class="img-fluid" figure=false %}

 Then they'll see a registration prompt on the login page: "Don't have an account?
 Create an account".